Delta commissioner fumes as herdsmen invade varsity campus – The Sun Nigeria

 Paul Osuyi, Asaba

-DELTA State Commissioner for Higher Education, Prof. Patrick Muoboghare on Monday warned herdsmen to steer clear of the state-owned university campuses or be ready to lose their cows.
+Delta State Commissioner for Higher Education, Prof. Patrick Muoboghare, yesterday warned herdsmen to steer clear of the state-owned university campuses or be ready to lose their cows.

 Muoboghare said any cow found on campus would be impounded, branded and become the seed of animals for the proposed cattle ranch soon to be established by the Ministry of Higher Education in collaboration with the Faculty of Agriculture.

-The commissioner handed down the warning while inspecting part of the perimeter fencing of the Anwai campus of Delta State University (DELSU) that was allegedly destroyed by marauding herdsmen.
+The commissioner gave the warning while inspecting part of the perimeter fence of the Anwai campus of Delta State University (DELSU) that was allegedly destroyed by marauding herdsmen.

-Herdsmen were said to have invaded the campus early on Sunday when they allegedly used their cows to destroy the said fence.
+Herdsmen were said to have invaded the campus early Sunday morning when they allegedly used their cows to destroy the fence.

-He said the marauding herdsmen, in the guise of searching for grasses for their cows had gone out of their way to destroy government property.
+He said marauding herdsmen, in the guise of searching for grasses for their cows, had gone out of their way to destroy government property.

-The commissioner stated that the activities of the herdsmen were coming at a time when the various ethnic nationalities were agitated over the now suspended RUGA settlement policy.
+The commissioner said activities of herdsmen were coming at a time various ethnic nationalities were agitated over the now suspended Ruga settlement policy.

 While commending staff and students for their peaceful disposition towards the invasion and destruction of government property, he called on them to always be vigilant.